pytorch/tutorials/advanced_source/cpp_dataset.rst

 stacks them into a minibatch.
 One normally doesn't need to write a custom collation function except for special cases such as sequence data when you need to pad a sequence to the length of the longest sequence in the batch.
-In the C++ frontent, the equivalent to the collation function are mapping transforms.
+In the C++ frontend, the equivalent to the collation function are mapping transforms.
 These transforms take a batch from the ``get_batch`` function and apply themselves to the batch.
 By default, the ``get_batch`` function returns a vector of the type returned by the ``get`` function.
 In the MNIST dataset,